 It seems I am attending more funerals lately: A friend’s child, a husband, or one of my friends.
 I feel such pain for the family and wish I could put them inside of my head, so they can see what I see.
 We are eternal beings that cannot cease to exist.
 Those words offer hope, but without knowing what I know, they bring little comfort.

 An atheist has no hope of life after death, an agnostic has a sliver of hope, and the believer hopes God has their loved one.
 Although, their hope can be clouded with fear if they believe God judges whether a person is worthy to receive His love or be cast aside into an eternal pit of darkness.
 The creator I discovered on this journey loves us unconditionally, so I don’t believe He would see anything to judge.
 Judgment will not be what we expect it to be.

-My friend’s father is filled with cancer and she was told to think positive.
-There is nothing to be positive about, there is only hope.
-Hope in a miracle, hope in eternal life, hope you will be together again, hope he will still be a part of your life—those are the things I now know to be true.
-For her, there is only hope until she can know what I know.
-I remember when hope was all I had to hold onto.
-I also remember thinking I would not find the proof I was seeking, but I did, and it’s there for her too.
+My friend’s father is filled with cancer and she was told there was no hope.
+She can still hope for a miracle, hope life is eternal, hope she will be with him again, and hope he will always be a part of her life.
+Those things I know to be true, but, for her, there is only hope until she can know what I know.
+I remember when hope was all I had to hold onto and am grateful for that.
+That hope led me to find the proof I was seeking, and I hope to share it with you.